unframework/article-modular-front-end/manuscript/starting-point.md

 - WebAudio
 - kitchen sink

-We are putting the JavaScript runtime at the center of the picture because that is, after all, where actual code runs.
-Focusing on the pure code first helps us relate programming wisdom from other environments (such as servers or embedded devices) to front-end development.
+Importantly, we do not put HTML and CSS at the center of attention.
+In the application-centric worldview, they are merely companion technologies used to render the interface and collect interactive input.
+Running code is still the main focus point.

 Next, let's cover the strategies that we can use to manage complexity of that code.